AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

   * :ada:`Sam` has :ada:`Group`, :ada:`Age`, and :ada:`Pubs`
   * Aggregate specifies all fields, including the discriminant

-* Compiler can detect some problems, but more often clashes are run-time errors
+* Compiler can detect some problems, but more often clashes are runtime errors

   .. code:: Ada